U.S. widens blacklist to include China's top AI startups ahead of trade talks

 Hikvision, with a market value of about $42 billion, calls itself the world’s largest maker of video surveillance gear.

-SenseTime, valued at around $4.5 billion in a May 2018 fundraising, is one of the world’s most valuable AI unicorns while Megvii, backed by e-commerce giant Alibaba, is valued at around $4 billion and is preparing an IPO to raise at least $500 million in Hong Kong.
+SenseTime, valued at around $4.5 billion in a May 2018 fundraising, is one of the world’s most valuable AI unicorns while Megvii, backed by e-commerce giant Alibaba (BABA.N), is valued at around $4 billion and is preparing an IPO to raise at least $500 million in Hong Kong.

-The other companies on the list are speech recognition firm iFlytek Co, surveillance equipment maker Zhejiang Dahua Technology, digital data forensics products maker Xiamen Meiya Pico Information Co and Yixin Science and Technology Co.
+The other companies on the list are speech recognition firm iFlytek Co (002230.SZ), surveillance equipment maker Zhejiang Dahua Technology (002236.SZ), digital data forensics products maker Xiamen Meiya Pico Information Co (300188.SZ) and Yixin Science and Technology Co.

 A U.S. Hikvision spokesman said the company “strongly opposes” the decision and noted that in January it retained a human rights expert and former U.S. ambassador to advise the company on human rights compliance.